AlvaroMoreno39/web-security-lab/README.md

 The goal of this project is to understand:
 - why web vulnerabilities occur
 - their real-world impact
+- how to mitigate them properly

+This repository documents my learning process as I build a strong foundation in web security and secure development practices.

+---

 ## Disclaimer

 This project is for educational purposes only.
 All vulnerabilities are demonstrated in a local and controlled environment.
-Do not use these techniques on systems you do not own or have permission to test.
+Do not use these techniques on systems you do not own or have explicit permission to test.

-- and how to mitigate them properly
+---

+## Next Steps

-This repository documents my learning process as I build a strong foundation in web security and secure development practices.
+This project will continue to evolve as I progress through further web security and penetration testing topics.

+Planned next steps include:

+- Implementing and analyzing **authorization flaws** such as Insecure Direct Object References (IDOR)
+- Exploring **authentication weaknesses** and session handling issues
+- Adding basic **access control logic** and testing for bypasses
+- Practicing additional **OWASP Top 10** vulnerabilities in this lab
+- Improving documentation by linking vulnerabilities to penetration testing methodologies and real-world attack scenarios

+The goal is to progressively expand this lab into a more complete web application security testing environment, aligned with my ongoing learning in Hack The Box Academy and penetration testing fundamentals.